 If a person has been through a traumatic event and has experienced a combination of the above symptoms for a month or more, then they may be experiencing PTSD.

-People with PTSD are at a higher risk of developing other anxiety disorders, substance abuse issues, and mood disorders such as depression or bipolar disorder.
+People with PTSD are at a higher risk of developing other anxiety disorders, substance abuse issues, and mood disorders such as depression.

 PTSD in children and teens